rmettler/cpp_delegates/README.md

 }
 ```

-This has the following consequences:
+The consequences are:

-- `I` needs to be stored somewhere, either in module `A`, module `B` or a third module.
+- The code of `I` needs to be stored somewhere, either in module `A`, module `B`, or a third module.
-  - If `I` is stored in `A` or `B`, one module depends on the other, they are not independent anymore.
+  - If `I` is stored in `A` or `B`, one module depends on the other.
+They are not independent anymore.
-  - If `I` is stored in a third module, that third module is created just for that purpose, while `A` and `B` still are not as independet anymore as without.
+  - If `I` is stored in a third module, that third module is created just for that purpose, while `A` and `B` still are not as independent anymore as without.
 - By realizing `I` in `B`, `I` becomes a public interface of some class in `B`.
 However, the function names of `I` might be a bad fit for the public interface of `B`, so you need to add an extra class and hide it somehow, just to realize `I`.

 A better solution is to use `std::function` for the event `done`: